Authory/html-to-pdf-lambda/README.md

 }
 ```

-This will create an api gateway and a lambda function linked to your VPC.
+This will create an api gateway and a lambda function linked.

-Please note that you will need to upload the image to the ECR registry created by the script:
+Please note that you will need to upload the image to the ECR registry created by the docker file:

 ```
 docker pull authory/html-to-pdf-lambda // or build locally.

 docker push authory/html-to-pdf-lambda XXXXXXXXXX.dkr.ecr.eu-west-1.amazonaws.com/html-to-pdf-XXXXXXXXX-repo
 ```

+This is because AWS Lambda can not pull images from dockerhub.

 ## Building the image